Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Abstract

 \section{Abstract}

-In decentralized settings, the shuffle model of differential privacy has emerged as a promising alternative to the classical local model.
-Analyzing privacy amplification via shuffling is a critical component in both single-message and multi-message shuffle protocols.
-However, current methods used in these two areas are distinct and specific, making them less convenient for protocol designers and practitioners.
-In this work, we introduce \emph{variation-ratio reduction} as a unified framework for privacy amplification analyses in the shuffle model.
-This framework utilizes total variation bounds of local messages and probability ratio bounds of other users' blanket messages, converting them to indistinguishable levels.
-Our results indicate that the framework yields tighter bounds for both single-message and multi-message encoders (e.g., with local DP, local metric DP, or multi-message randomizers).
-Specifically, for a broad range of local randomizers having extremal probability design, our amplification bounds are precisely tight.
-We also demonstrate that variation-ratio reduction is well-suited for parallel composition in the shuffle model and results in stricter privacy accounting for common sampling-based local randomizers.
-Our experimental findings show that, compared to existing amplification bounds, our numerical amplification bounds can save up to $30\%$ of the budget for single-message protocols, $75\%$ of the budget for multi-message protocols, and $75\%$-$95\%$ of the budget for parallel composition.
-Additionally, our implementation for numerical amplification bounds has only $\tilde{O}(n)$ complexity and is highly efficient in practice, taking just $10$ seconds for $n=10^8$ users.
-The code for our implementation can be found at \url{https://github.com/wangsw/PrivacyAmplification}.
+The shuffle model of differential privacy provides promising privacy-utility balances in decentralized, privacy-preserving data analysis.
+However, the current analyses of privacy amplification via shuffling lack both tightness and generality.
+To address this issue, we propose the \emph{variation-ratio reduction} as a comprehensive framework for privacy amplification in both single-message and multi-message shuffle protocols.
+It leverages two new parameterizations: the total variation bounds of local messages and the probability ratio bounds of blanket messages, to determine indistinguishability levels.
+Our theoretical results demonstrate that our framework provides tighter bounds, especially for local randomizers with extremal probability design, where our bounds are exactly tight.
+Additionally, variation-ratio reduction complements parallel composition in the shuffle model, yielding enhanced privacy accounting for popular sampling-based randomizers employed in statistical queries (e.g., range queries, marginal queries, and frequent itemset mining).
+Empirical findings demonstrate that our numerical amplification bounds surpass existing ones, conserving up to $30\%$ of the budget for single-message protocols, $75\%$ for multi-message ones, and a striking $75\%$-$95\%$ for parallel composition.
+Our bounds also result in a remarkably efficient $\tilde{O}(n)$ algorithm that numerically amplifies privacy in less than $10$ seconds for $n=10^8$ users.